kdeldycke/dotfiles/README.md

 --------

 * Aimed at Python programmers using `Neovim`.
-* Common configuration for both macOS and Kubuntu.
+* Common configuration for both macOS, Kubuntu and Ubuntu Server.
 * [Installs rEFInd boot
   loader](https://github.com/kdeldycke/dotfiles/blob/master/scripts/macos-install-refind.sh)
   if a Linux partition is detected.